 , such as the clarinet, guitar or accordion.
 In many instances it is also embedded in a lyrical Viennese song and is therefore ideally performed in an enclosed space, particularly in bars

 , unlike the Alpine yodel, which is normally sung out in the open.
-After ‘Dudeln' had practically been considered a song-form of the past and after the most renowned Viennese ‘Dudeln' singer, Trude Mally, died in 2009, today the noble art of ‘Dudeln' singing is being reinvigorated by singers such as Agnes Palmisano, Tini Kainrath and Doris Windhager
+After "Dudeln" had practically been considered a song-form of the past and after the most renowned Viennese "Dudler" Trude Mally died in 2009, today the noble art is being reinvigorated again by singers such as Agnes Palmisano, Tini Kainrath, Doris Windhager and Christina Zurbrügg